Living with Pulmonary Arterial Hypertension

 What to Expect

 Patients with PAH may have very different lives after they are diagnosed with the disease.
 The therapies that exist for this disease range from pills that can be taken between one to three times a day to medications that have to be given continuously through an IV line using a pump that is similar to an insulin pump used by diabetic patients.
 How well a patient responds to medicine is somewhat unpredictable and depends on how advanced the disease is at diagnosis as well as the underlying cause.
-Patients without treatment usually quickly progress to death over the course of months to years.
-However, with treatment, survival has improved significantly.
+There is no cure for PAH.
+The goals for treatment focus on therapies that may slow the course of the disease.

 Managing Pulmonary Arterial Hypertension